 The basic model includes 64GB of storage, and there’s a 128GB version available too.
-Note that there’s no microSD expansion, so make your choice wisely at the start.
-64GB should be fine for the majority of users, helped by the fact that Google provides unlimited full-res uploads of your photos and 4K videos until 2020.
+Note that there’s no microSD expansion, think about how much you rely on a phone’s internal storage versus cloud solutions before you lay down any cash.
+64GB should be fine for the majority of users, helped by the fact that Google provides unlimited full-res uploads of your photos and 4K videos until 2020 via Google Photos.

 The original Pixel was hindered by terrible speakers.
 A single, pokey grille on the bottom was easily blocked when watching videos.
 In the Pixel 2, Google has switched to dual front-facing speakers that produce stereo sound that’s pushed directly at you.
-They sound far better than those in the original Pixel, but they’re not quite as detailed and bassy as those in the iPhone 8.
+They sound far better than those in the original Pixel, but they’re not quite as detailed and base-heavy as those on the likes of the iPhone 8.

-Wi-Fi performance is good, although it isn’t as fast at switching and connecting to networks as Huawei phones.
+WiFi performance is good, although it isn’t as fast at switching and connecting to networks as Huawei’s phones.
 Call quality is excellent, too.